Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Fixed-source Pairs categories and endpoint geometry

-need not agree with the corresponding shift for $F$, so arbitrary tensoring need not preserve Gieseker semistability.

-In the periodicity arguments below we therefore use only the ample line bundle $\OO_S(H)$ defining the polarization.
-For every pure one-dimensional sheaf $F$ one has
+\begin{remark}[Twisting and Gieseker semistability] Proposition~\ref{prop:twist} gives the geometric line-bundle twist used below.
+For the periodicity argument we use the ample line bundle \(\OO_S(H)\) defining the polarization.
+If \(F\) is pure one-dimensional, then

-so tensoring by $\OO_S(H)$ preserves Gieseker semistability.
-More generally, tensoring by $\OO_S(kH)$ shifts the reduced Hilbert polynomial by $k$.
-If one wishes to tensor by a different line bundle, semistability must be checked separately in the relevant classes. \end{remark}
+Thus tensoring by \(\OO_S(H)\) preserves Gieseker semistability, and tensoring by \(\OO_S(kH)\) shifts the reduced Hilbert polynomial by \(k\).
+Proposition~\ref{prop:twist} is not used as a statement that an arbitrary line-bundle twist preserves Simpson semistability; the semistability-preserving periodicity used below is the special twist by powers of \(\OO_S(H)\). \end{remark}

-\begin{definition}[Interval pair category] Fix a compact interval $I=[a,b]\subset\R$.
-Let $\A^I_{S,N}$ be the exact category whose objects are triples $(F,V,\rho)$ such that: \begin{enumerate}[label=\textup{(\roman*)}] \item $F\in\Coh(S)$ has dimension at most one, \item $V$ is a finite-dimensional complex vector space with $\dim V\in\{0,1\}$, \item $\rho:V\otimes \OO_S^{\oplus N}\to F$ is a morphism, \item every one-dimensional Harder--Narasimhan factor of $F$ with respect to Gieseker stability has reduced Hilbert slope in $I$. \end{enumerate} For an object of numerical type $(d,\beta,n)$ we set
+\begin{definition}[Interval Pairs category] Fix a compact interval $I=[a,b]\subset\R$.
+Let $\A^I_{S,N}$ be the exact category whose objects are triples $(V,F,\rho)$ such that: \begin{enumerate}[label=\textup{(\roman*)}] \item $F\in\Coh(S)$ has dimension at most one, \item $V$ is a finite-dimensional complex vector space with $\dim V\in\{0,1\}$, \item $\rho:V\otimes \OO_S^{\oplus N}\to F$ is a morphism, \item every one-dimensional Harder--Narasimhan factor of $F$ with respect to Gieseker stability has reduced Hilbert slope in $I$. \end{enumerate} In the rest of this section an ``object'' means a triple $(V,F,\rho)$ of this form.
+Its numerical type is $(d,\beta,n)$, where